TOUR NEWS

 Dennis' time was up, so I shifted on my own to a different site for another mini expedition of one week.
 There I hoped to find the newly split Dulit Partridge, Rhizothera dulitensis, Hose's Broadbill and Black Oriole.
 A recent visit by the nomadic Penan hunters apparently wiped out all the local chickens, so I had no luck with the partridge.
 The oriole was also strangely absent.
 Fortunately, the Hose's Broadbill was fairly common and I was pleased to be able to watch several pairs of this lovely species for about an hour of observation time, as they fed in a fairly low and close fruiting fig. Other interesting species seen were: Jambu Fruit-Dove, Rhinoceros Hornbill, Dusky Broadbill, Puff-backed and Finsch's Bulbuls, Bornean Wren-Babbler, White-necked Babbler, Maroon-breasted Philentoma, and Long-billed, Spectacled, and Bornean Spiderhunters.
 The monsoon rains started in earnest this week and limited birding time, but it was great fun.

-Following the 2004 Philippines Tour, I made 2 week-long mini-expeditions
+Following the 2004 Philippines Tour, I made 2 week-long mini-expeditions to

-see the Olive-lored (Isabela) Oriole.
+the Olive-lored (Isabela) Oriole.
 I did manage to see the oriole after several

 fruitless days of searching.
 On the first day I found a small patch of bamboo

 that had flowered and was now in seed.
-For three days, I spent time in both
+For three days, I spent time in both the

-the morning and afternoon watching the bamboo, hoping a Green-eared Parrotfinch
+morning and afternoon watching the bamboo, hoping a Green-eared Parrotfinch

 would fly in to feed on the seeds.
 Just before sunset on the third day, I saw